Govt to sell 100% stake in Air India; provides clarity on debt, eases bidding norms

 Staff dues of about Rs 1,383.70 crore on account of Justice Dharmadhikari Commission's recommendation on past arrears would be paid by the government.
 The new investor would continue to use the 'Air India' brand.
 The deadline for submitting the bids is March 17.

-Further, a domestic carrier with zero or negative networth can own up to 51 per cent stake provided the networth requirement is fulfilled by the consortium partner.
-Briefing reporters, Minister of State for Civil Aviation Hardeep Singh Puri said the reason for privatisation of Air India is that the government has resources which are scarce.
+Further, a domestic carrier with zero or negative networth can own up to 51 percent stake provided the networth requirement is fulfilled by the consortium partner.
+Briefing reporters, Minister of State for Civil Aviation Hardeep Singh Puri said the reason for the privatisation of Air India is that the government has resources that are scarce.

-There was no immediate comments from Air India unions on the bid document.
-The minister made it clear that all land and building assets, including painting, arts and artefacts would not be part of the transaction.
+There were no immediate comments from Air India unions on the bid document.
+The minister made it clear that all land and building assets, including painting, arts, and artifacts would not be part of the transaction.

 However, certain land and buildings at Delhi, Mumbai airports and corporate offices which are core assets for running the airline will be given to the new investor on a right to use basis for a limited period, he noted.
 "Contingent liabilities related to statutory dues and government dues will be indeminified by the government.
 Contingent liabilities due for retired employees will be clarified at the RFP (Request for Proposal) stage... corporate guarantees given by Air India on behalf of Alliance Air will not be passed on the new investor," Puri said.

-This is at least the third time that the government is attempting disinvestment of Air India, which has been in the red since merger with Air India Express in 2007.
-The first attempt for stake sale, when Air India and Indian Airlines were separate entities, was done in 2001-2002 period when the NDA government was in power.
-Permanent staff would be offered around three per cent or 98 crore shares of the airline under the Employee Stock Option Programme (ESOP).
+This is at least the third time that the government is attempting disinvestment of Air India, which has been in the red since the merger with Air India Express in 2007.
+The first attempt for stake sale, when Air India and Indian Airlines were separate entities, was done in the 2001-2002 period when the NDA government was in power.
+Permanent staff would be offered around three percent or 98 crore shares of the airline under the Employee Stock Option Programme (ESOP).

-EY is the transaction adviser for Air India disinvestment process.
-In 2018, the government proposed to offload 76 per cent stake as well as transfer the management control but there were no bidders.
+EY is the transaction advisor for the Air India disinvestment process.
+In 2018, the government proposed to offload 76 percent stake as well as transfer the management control but there were no bidders.

 DIPAM secretary Tuhin Kanta Pandey said that in terms of structuring, the disinvestment plan is on "very sound principles".
 "We will have net current liabilities to be nil, which means that only that much liabilities as much as current assets will be passed on," he said.